 - The employability of each spouse

-A judge in Virginia may order alimony for a temporary period of time or permanently.
-Temporary alimony is awarded for a certain period of time to help the financially unstable spouse while they search for a job, return to school or return to a career that they gave up for the sake of the marriage or to become a stay-at-home parent.
+A judge in Virginia may order maintenance stipend for a temporary period of time or permanently.
+Temporary alimony is awarded for a certain period of time to help the financially unstable partner while they search for a job, return to school or return to a career that they gave up for the sake of the marriage or to become a stay-at-home parent.

-A couple in Virginia may come to an agreement for a time period in which alimony will be paid.
-For example, a couple may agree to pay and receive alimony until all of their children graduate high school.
+A couple in Virginia may come to an agreement for a time period in which spousal support will be paid.
+For example, a couple may agree to pay and receive maintenance stipend until all of their children graduate high school.

 Permanent alimony is awarded to a spouse that is physically or mentally incapable of supporting themselves or is too old to return to the school or to the workforce.
 Permanent alimony is usually awarded to spouses that were involved in a long-term marriage.